 Where To Stay

 Oslo is an expensive city, and hotels can be pricy.
 However it has some amazing accommodation and the city centre is fairly compact, so wherever you stay should be easy to see the main sights.
 We decided to stay in an apartment so that we could reduce our costs by cooking the occasional meal.
 This was definitely a good move as alcohol and food are probably the priciest things in Oslo.
 We checked into Frogner House Apartments in the west of the city (in Frogner), and it was a perfect base.
 The apartment was lovely and was very well equipped with everything we needed.
 (Read more about Frogner House here).

 Food And Drink

-Oslo restaurants are expensive, however if you’re into fine dining and don’t mind spending a bit of money you can find some fantastic food (including the michelin starred Maaemo).
-If you’re on a more modest budget, there are still some great places to eat, including Funky Fresh Foods, a vegan café situated in the The Norwegian Centre for Design and Architecture and Rice Bowl – a great value Thai restaurant in the city centre with enormous portions!
-There are some lovely bars at Aker Brygge and in the city centre including Brooms & Hatchets, which serves really unusual cocktails and Torggata Botaniske, which is full of plants and herb inspired drinks.
+Oslo restaurants are expensive, however, if you’re into fine dining and don’t mind spending a bit of money you can find some fantastic food (including the Michelin starred Maaemo).
+If you’re on a more modest budget, there are still some great places to eat, including Funky Fresh Foods, a vegan café situated in the Norwegian Centre for Design and Architecture and Rice Bowl – a great value Thai restaurant in the city centre with enormous portions!
+There are some lovely bars at Aker Brygge and in the city centre including Brooms & Hatchets, which serves really unusual cocktails and Torggata Botaniske, which is full of plants and herb-inspired drinks.

 What To Do

-- Visit Vigeland sculpture park, which features the work of famous Norwegian artist Gustav Vigeland.
+- Visit the Vigeland sculpture park, which features the work of famous Norwegian artist Gustav Vigeland.

 - Spend an afternoon at Aker Brygge – a wharf in the city centre.
 There are some great bars, restaurants and shops and beautiful views across to the Akershus Fortress.